victorgarciaesgi/regle/docs/src/typescript/typing-rules.md

 ## Computed rules

-When writing your rules schema in a separated computed property, you will loose the type autocompletes and typecheck (typecheck will still be done by `useRegle` but it will be less informative).
+When defining your rules schema in a separate computed property, you may lose autocompletion and detailed type checking for your rules.
+While useRegle will still perform type checks, the feedback will be less informative.

-For this the recommended way is to use `inferRules`.
+To avoid this, it is recommended to use the `inferRules` utility.
+This ensures that the rules schema aligns perfectly with the state, preventing extra or mismatched properties.

-It's recommended because `inferRules` garantees that the rules schema will match the state with no extra properties allowed.
+### Example: Using inferRules

-This will require to have your state declared independently than inside `useRegle`.
+The inferRules utility requires that your state be declared independently of useRegle.

 ```ts twoslash
 // @noErrors